Alexlegrand1997/WhatToEat/README.md

 The WhatToEat app is pretty straigh foward with the name.
 It is an application made to help people find idea to eat for lunch.

-The application use the API of Spoonacular that can be found at the following link : https://spoonacular.com/food-api
+The application use the API of Spoonacular that can be found at the following link : https://spoonacular.com/food-api The reason why i use this API is because there is a free plan that once the limit reach wont charge anything.
+The API plan work with point (With my plan 150 pts/day) and every request cost 1.01 at minimum.

 Home page (Not completly implemented yet)